analytiq-hub/sigagent.github.io/machine_learning/yann_lecun_cds.md

 * Softmax is an instance of the Gibbs-Boltzmann distribution
 * You pick $$\beta$$, it is arbitrary
   * For physicists, this constant is aking to temperature.
+* The exponential makes numbers positive.
+Gives high values to low energy (which is what you want - likely configurations have low energy)